hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. Click **Add** to save the VPN connection information.
 1. Turn the **VPN** switch ON.

+Alternatively, you may connect using the command line.
+See [#1399](https://github.com/hwdsl2/setup-ipsec-vpn/issues/1399) and [#1007](https://github.com/hwdsl2/setup-ipsec-vpn/issues/1007) for example steps.

 Once connected, you can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
 It should say "Your public IP address is `Your VPN Server IP`".

 If you get an error when trying to connect, see [Troubleshooting](#ikev2-troubleshooting).